Cornell University Guidelines for Comprehensive Nutrient Management Plans

 Concentrated Animal Feeding Operation Permit and Cornell University Guidelines

 The first Concentrated Animal Feeding Operation (CAFO) Permit for New York was issued in 1999 by the NYSDEC.
-Since 1999, all permits, including the current New York State Environmental Conservation Law (ECL) and Clean Water Act (CWA) Permits for CAFO operations, require CNMP development to be governed by the NRCS 590 Nutrient Management Standard for New York (NY-NRCS 590) and related standards.
-The current permits directly reference the following Cornell University documents: "Revised Winter and Wet Weather Manure Spreading Guidelines to Reduce Water Contamination Risk", "Manure Management Guidelines for Limestone Bedrock/Karst Areas of Genesee County, New York: Practices for Risk Reduction", and "Manure and Groundwater Protection Guidelines".
-Additionally, the NY-NRCS 590 standard references Cornell fertility guidelines for nitrogen (N) and phosphorus (P) management as well as the New York P Runoff Index (NY-PI) and the Nitrate Leaching Index.
+Since 1999, all permits, including the current New York State Environmental Conservation Law (ECL) Permit for CAFO operations, require CNMP development to be governed by the NRCS 590 Nutrient Management Standard for New York (NY-NRCS 590) and related standards.
+The current permits directly reference Cornell University documents "Revised Winter and Wet Weather Manure Spreading Guidelines to Reduce Water Contamination Risk" and "Groundwater Protection Guidelines for Agriculture".
+Additionally, the NY-NRCS 590 standard references Cornell fertility guidelines for nitrogen (N) and phosphorus (P) management as well as the New York P Runoff Index (NY-PI 2.0) and the Nitrate Leaching Index.
 All guidance is designed to support the 4R concept of nutrient stewardship which promotes the right source, right rate, right time and right place for fertility amendments.

 State CNMPs must be developed by or under the supervision of AEM certified planners who are expected to be familiar with this information and to properly utilize it in the planning process.
 For this reason, CNMP training programs were developed and offered subsequent to the issuance of the initial CAFO permit for New York in 1999, by Cornell University faculty and staff, NRCS, NYSAGM, NYSDEC, and New York State Soil and Water Conservation Committee staff.